Politics of Guyana: Executive branch

 Executive authority is exercised by the president, who appoints and supervises the prime minister and other ministers.
-The Cabinet is tasked with aiding and advising the President as it relates to the general control and direction of the government.
+The cabinet is tasked with aiding and advising the president in the general control and direction of the government.

-The president is not directly elected; each party presenting a slate of candidates for the assembly must designate in advance a leader who will become president if that party receives the largest number of votes.
+The president is not directly elected; each party presenting a slate of candidates for the assembly must designate in advance a leader who will become president if that party receives the most votes.
 The president has the authority to dissolve the parliament.

-While the Cabinet is appointed by the President, it is also collectively responsible to National Assembly.
-A successful no-confidence motion against the government obligates president and cabinet to resign and trigger new elections within 3 months.
+While the president appoints the cabinet, it is also collectively responsible to the National Assembly.
+A successful no-confidence motion against the government obligates the president and cabinet to resign and trigger new elections within 3 months.
 The president can be removed in case of mental incapacity or gross constitutional violations.

 Only the prime minister is required to be a member of the assembly.
-In practice, most other ministers also are members.
+In practice, most other ministers are also members.
 Those who are not serve as non-elected members, which permits them to debate but not to vote.
-The president is not a member of the National Assembly but may Address it at any time or have his address read by any member he may designate at convenient time for the Assembly.
+The president is not a member of the National Assembly but may address it at any time or have his address read by any member he may designate at a convenient time for the assembly.